Cleaning up school buses in Texas

 Most of Texas’ 35,000 school buses run on diesel fuel and emit tons of unhealthy pollution that gets trapped inside the bus, where children breathe it in.

-Texas children riding to school in buses built before 2007 may be breathing air inside the cabin of the bus that contains more than 5-10 times higher the diesel pollution found outside the bus.
+Texas children riding to school in buses built before 2007 may be breathing air inside the cabin of the bus that contains 5-10 times more diesel pollution than the air outside the bus.
 These older bus engines spew nearly 40 toxic substances and smog-forming emissions.
 Children, who breathe in more air per pound of body weight than adults, are therefore exposed to even higher health risks because their lungs are still developing.

 New buses are much cleaner than old ones.
 Over time school districts are replacing older, polluting models.
 But new buses are expensive (as much as $120,000).

-One solution for cash-strapped school districts is to outfit older buses with newer engines (more solutions).
+One solution for cash-strapped school districts is to outfit older buses with newer engines or tailpipe technologies (more solutions).

 Environmental Defense Fund is urging the state to spur cleanup of school bus fleets.
 We’ve asked the state to help districts replace older buses more quickly or retrofit them with filters.